 "I TOLD YOU TO LEAVE ME THE FUCK ALONE, VINNY!"

-City With No Name: Taken to an art form; the current splash page image is a sign reading "UNDISCLOSED".
+- City with No Name: Dave always refers to his town as "Undisclosed."
 Interestingly, the city was originally called Rockville until the author learned that there was a real city with that name, and his book was leading people to vandalize it.

 John: “Oh, no!
 It’s dark in here and here I am in the shower!
 Alone!
 I’m so naked and vulnerable!”

 - Deadpan Snarker: John and Dave and Dave's subconscious, who constantly berates himself and interjects into the action.
 At times, Dave's subconscious seems like its own character.